-- Creekside Cabins: 5 Spaces
+Creekside Cabins: 4 Spaces

 - Gate House: 2 Spaces

 - Benton House Parking: 18 Spaces

-- Admin/Staff Housing/Shed: 20 Spaces, 2 Spaces within Tractor Shed
+- Admin/Staff Housing/Shed: 20 Spaces, (2 Spaces within Tractor Shed)

-- Garden Hotel(s)/Event Parking: 55 Spaces
+- Garden Hotel/Event Parking: 55 Spaces

 - Manor House Service Yard Area(S): 35 Spaces

 - Manor House Adjacent Parking: 20 Spaces

 - Delamater Parking Area(S): 34 Spaces

 - Grass Overflow Parking Area(s)(Valet): 60 Spaces

-- Bus Parking Area: 35 Spaces
+- Bus Parking Area: 7 Spaces or 35 Equivalent Spaces (4 shuttle spaces in Admin Parking Area, 3 shuttle spaces in front of Garden Hall)

 - 1 Bus Space = 5 Reg.
 Spaces.
 Assumed

-Total Parking Spaces Provided = 284 spaces
+Total Parking Spaces Provided = 283 spaces

-Phase 1 of the proposed development will construct two small parking areas will be to accommodate the proposed cabins and gatehouse.
-Six (6) parking spaces are estimated to be required for the proposed development:
+Phase 1 of the proposed development includes two small parking areas to accommodate the proposed cabins and gatehouse.
+Five (5) parking spaces are required for the proposed development:

-- Lodging Units: 5 Units X 1 Space Per Unit = 5 Spaces - Gatehouse: 1 Employee x 1 Space Per Employee = 1 Space
+- Lodging Units: 4 Units X 1 Space Per Unit = 4 Spaces - Gatehouse: 1 Employee x 1 Space Per Employee = 1 Space

-Cabin parking will be a small 5 space gravel parking area directly adjacent to the cabins.
+Cabin parking will be a small four (4) stall cobblestone parking area directly adjacent to the cabins.
 The Cabin A (ADA Accessible Cabin) parking space will be provided with an unloading area which will serve as an ADA parking space if needed.
 The gatehouse will be provided with 2 additional parking space next to the structure, although only 1 will be required.
 The proposed bakery and tennis facilities will not require additional parking spaces as they will act as amenities for the guest who would already be utilizing other parking spaces.

-Additional parking facilities required for phases 2-9 of the Adaptive Reuse Plan shall have their final designs approved on a phase-by-phase basis.
+Specific design details for parking facilities required for phases 2-8 of the Adaptive Reuse Plan shall have their designs finalized as part of Site Plan approval.